ppmatrix/ppmatrix.github.io/_posts/2024-01-17-thm_kenobi.md

 >  "d0b0f3f53b6caa532a83915e19224899"

-## Task 4: Privilege Escalation with Path Variable Manipulation
+## Task 3: Privilege Escalation with Path Variable Manipulation

 ![image info](./assets/suid.png)
 Lets first understand what what SUID, SGID and Sticky Bits are.
 ![image info](./assets/suid2.png)

-### Questions & Walk:
+### Questions & MyWalk:

 SUID bits can be dangerous, some binaries such as passwd need to be run with elevated privileges (as its resetting your password on the system), however other custom files could that have the SUID bit can lead to all sorts of issues.